Jack Kerouac: Early career: 1950–1957

-Though the work was completed quickly, Kerouac had a long and difficult time finding a publisher.
-Before On the Road was accepted by Viking Press, Kerouac got a job as a "railroad brakeman and fire lookout" (see Desolation Peak (Washington)) traveling between the East and West coasts of the United States to earn money, frequently finding rest and the quiet space necessary for writing at the home of his mother.
+Though Kerouac completed On the Road quickly, he had a long and difficult time finding a publisher.
+Before the novel was accepted by Viking Press, he got a job as a "railroad brakeman and fire lookout" (including a stint as lookout at Desolation Peak), traveling between the East and West coasts of the United States to earn money.
+During this period, he often stayed at the home of his mother, where he found rest and the quiet space necessary for writing.
 While employed in this way he met and befriended Abe Green, a young freight train jumper who later introduced Kerouac to Herbert Huncke, a Times Square street hustler and favorite of many Beat Generation writers.

-Publishers rejected On the Road because of its experimental writing style and its sexual content.
-Many editors were also uncomfortable with the idea of publishing a book that contained what were, for the era, graphic descriptions of drug use and homosexual behavior—a move that could result in obscenity charges being filed, a fate that later befell Burroughs' Naked Lunch and Ginsberg's Howl.

 According to Kerouac, On the Road "was really a story about two Catholic buddies roaming the country in search of God.
 And we found him.
 I found him in the sky, in Market Street San Francisco (those 2 visions), and Dean (Neal) had God sweating out of his forehead all the way.
 THERE IS NO OTHER WAY OUT FOR THE HOLY MAN: HE MUST SWEAT FOR GOD.
 And once he has found Him, the Godhood of God is forever Established and really must not be spoken about."
 According to his biographer, historian Douglas Brinkley, On the Road has been misinterpreted as a tale of companions out looking for kicks, but the most important thing to comprehend is that Kerouac was an American Catholic author – for example, virtually every page of his diary bore a sketch of a crucifix, a prayer, or an appeal to Christ to be forgiven.

 In the spring of 1951, while pregnant, Joan Haverty left and divorced Kerouac.
 In February 1952, she gave birth to Kerouac's only child, Jan Kerouac, whom he acknowledged as his daughter after a blood test confirmed it nine years later.
 For the next several years Kerouac continued writing and traveling, taking long trips through the U.S. and Mexico.
 He often experienced episodes of heavy drinking and depression.
 During this period, he finished drafts of what became ten more novels, including The Subterraneans, Doctor Sax, Tristessa, and Desolation Angels, which chronicle many of the events of these years.